 The Board meets at least five times a year to review and approve the quarterly and year end financial results.
 Additional meetings are convened as necessary, when there are urgent and important matters that require the Board's deliberation.
 Board members may also be nominated to serve on Board Committees which hold their own meetings.
-Directors and Board Committee members are furnished with papers, reports and material relevant to the issues to be discussed prior to the meetings and are expected to review such material beforehand so that meaningful discussion can take place during meetings.
+Directors and Board Committee members are furnished with papers, reports, and material relevant to the issues to be discussed prior to the meetings and are expected to review such material beforehand so that meaningful discussion can take place during meetings.
 This expectation of time commitment is communicated to new Board members before they are appointed.
 Directors should also notify the Chairman before accepting any new directorship in other listed companies to assess whether they will be able to devote sufficient time to the Company.

-During the financial year ended 31 May 2022, there were five (5) Board meetings held.
+During the financial year ended 31 May 2023, there were five (5) Board meetings held.
 The commitment of the Directors in carrying out their duties is reflected in full attendance of all the Directors at Board meetings held during the financial year as shown below:

-Name of Director Designation Attendance

-Guan Kok Beng Executive Chairman 5/5

-Guan Shaw Yin Managing Director 5/5

-Guan Shaw Kee Deputy Managing Director 5/5

-Sim Yee Fuan Independent Non-Executive Director 5/5

-Lim Chun Thang Independent Non-Executive Director 5/5

-Ch'ng Lay Hoon Independent Non-Executive Director 5/5
+Name of Director Designation Attendance Guan Kok Beng Executive Chairman 5/5 Guan Shaw Yin Managing Director 5/5 Guan Shaw Kee Deputy Managing Director 5/5 Sim Yee Fuan Independent Non-Executive Director 5/5 Ch'ng Lay Hoon Independent Non-Executive Director 5/5 Lim Chun Thang (resigned w.e.f.
+25.07.2023) Independent Non-Executive Director 5/5 Ting Hon Sum (appointed w.e.f.
+28.07.2023) Independent Non-Executive Director -